 - Ylang ylang

-All of these are (generally) non-toxic and non-irritant, so a few drops in your bath before bed or sprinkled under your pillow may aid your sleep.
-They are primarily useful in relaxation and reducing anxiety, which helps you drop off quicker and hopefully wake up less frequently.
+These are (generally) non-toxic and non-irritant, so a few drops in your bath before bed or sprinkled under your pillow may aid your sleep.
+They are primarily helpful in relaxation and reducing anxiety, which helps you drop off quicker and hopefully wake up less frequently.
 You might be amazed that just by making your bedroom smell differently, you may be able to fall asleep more easily.

 Massage is another good way of using aromatherapy oils, and it has the added benefit of relaxing muscles.
 Alas, most of us can’t have a massage before bed every night, but if you are especially stressed or having bad problems sleeping, this technique may be worth a try.

-Meditation involves focusing your attention on one thought or thing and is thought to be extremely effective at quieting the mind and relaxing the body.
-Meditation techniques can be learnt and are useful if worrying before bed or winding down is a problem.
+Meditation involves focusing on one thought or thing and is highly effective at quieting the mind and relaxing the body.
+Meditation techniques can be learned and are helpful if worrying before bed or winding down is a problem.

-Alternative therapies are mostly safe to try, and the worst that will happen is not seeing any result.
+Alternative therapies are mainly safe to try, and the worst that will happen is not seeing any results.
 Some people, however, may react to essential oils, or it can affect other medicines used, so always consult your GP before taking a new supplement or trying any of these treatments.

 Of course, none of the above can make up for a bed that’s not right, so what not?
 Check out our extensive range of mattresses.
 We make it easy to find the right bed that will let you have sweet dreams all night long.

 - Talk to your doctor: If you’re having trouble sleeping despite trying these tips, talk to your doctor.
 They may be able to identify any underlying medical conditions that are affecting your sleep and recommend additional treatment options.